-Once Nancy had turned two we decided that the time was right to think about breeding.
+Once Nancy, our Cocker Spaniel, had turned two we decided that the time was right to think about breeding.
 This is the optimum age that any principled breeder will start; anything earlier than that can be risky as the bitch hasn't reached full maturity.

 Breeding isn't something you just do on a whim.
 It's a massive responsibility, and you should start by asking yourself why you want to do it?
 If it's to make money, I hate to give you bad news, but after you've paid out for everything, including all the required health checks, stud fees, associated travel to your stud, equipment for whelping, registering your puppies, vaccinations, health checks, worming and de-fleaing for up to 12 puppies, food for all those hungry mouths, and given up three months of your life, you'll be lucky if you scrape any kind of profit.